JosephArbelaez/CSPDocs/Log.md

 Next Steps:
     * Text
-        * Get text area to split numbers by commas into an array
+        * (Complete) Get text area to split numbers by commas into an array
         * Get the array to call the API using the individual numbers
         * Present that array as an excel sheet.
     * Excel Sheet